 The group's and the company's land and buildings, within property, plant and equipment, comprises the properties described above; investment property (Note 6) comprises principally the Portomaso Business Tower and commercial outlets leased out principally to third parties.
 Certain areas within this portfolio are also rented out to fellow subsidiaries within the Tumas group.
-All the recurring property fair value measurements at 31 December 2014 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.
+All the recurring property fair value measurements at 31 December 2015 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.

 The group's and the company's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2014.
+There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2015.

 A reconciliation from the opening balance to the closing balance of land and buildings for recurring fair value measurements categorised within Level 3 of the value hierarchy, is reflected in the table above.
-The only movement reflects additions and depreciation charge for the year ended 31 December 2014.
+Besides the above noted revaluation surplus, the other movements reflect additions, disposals and depreciation for the year ended 31 December 2015.